barman9002/-Matrix-Multiplication-Ai-Accelerator-in-Verilog/README.md

-# 🧮 Matrix Multiplication Accelerator in Verilog
+# 🧮 Matrix Multiplication AI Accelerator in Verilog

 This project demonstrates a simple **Matrix Multiplication Accelerator** designed in **Verilog HDL**.
 It performs multiplication of two 2x2 matrices using basic Verilog constructs and simulates the concept of how AI accelerators handle **matrix operations** — the building blocks of neural networks.